faosorios/SSIM/README.md

+# Estimation of the Structural Similarity Index (SSIM) using nonlinear regression

 Supplementary material to **Statistical estimation of the structural similarity index for image quality assessment** by Felipe Osorio, Ronny Vallejos, Wilson Barraza, Silvia Ojeda and Marcos A. Landi

 Code written by: Felipe Osorio and Wilson Barraza